GulajavaMinistudio/CompleteFlutterExtensionPacks/README.md

 * [TODO List](https://marketplace.visualstudio.com/items?itemName=TzachOvadia.todo-list) - List all action comments (TODO, FIXME, HACK etc) in an easy-to-read list.
 * [Todo+](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-todo-plus) - Manage todo lists with ease.
 Powerful, easy to use and customizable.
 * [Visual Studio IntelliCode](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.vscodeintellicode) - AI-assisted development.
+* [VS Code Flutter i18n JSON](https://marketplace.visualstudio.com/items?itemName=esskar.vscode-flutter-i18n-json) - VS Code extension to create a binding between your translations from .json files and your Flutter app.
 * [VSCode-Faker](https://marketplace.visualstudio.com/items?itemName=deerawan.vscode-faker) - Generate fake data for name, address, lorem ipsum, commerce and much more.
 * [Waka Time](https://marketplace.visualstudio.com/items?itemName=WakaTime.vscode-wakatime) - Metrics, insights, and time tracking automatically generated from your programming activity.

 ## For more information

+Waka Time included in this extension pack.
+If you want to use Waka Time, you need free register in their website, and put API Key that needed in Waka Time Extension.
+You can read more details at their [developer page](https://marketplace.visualstudio.com/items?itemName=WakaTime.vscode-wakatime).

 Extension in this pack will be updated, added, or reduced, if future development for those extensions changed.

+You can review what is changed every release by looking at [Changelog File](https://github.com/GulajavaMinistudio/CompleteFlutterExtensionPacks/blob/master/CHANGELOG.md).

+If you failed to install or update this extension pack.
+Try removing it first by uninstall this extension pack or remove all extension from your VS Code.
+And then try reinstalling this extension pack again.
+Don't forget to use reliable internet connection too.

 **Enjoy The Packs!**